fempire/women-tech-speakers-organizers/README.md

 # Fempire

 This is a list of women tech speakers &amp; organizers.
-Please submit a PR if you'd like!
+Please submit a PR if you'd like to add yourself or add others!

 Also included in this list is a list of women who would LIKE to get involved & a list of PEOPLE that would like to help and mentor women.